4 Microscale: the contractile unit

 The first model of the fast transient response of muscle fibers was proposed by Huxley and Simmons (1971) to interpret the experimental results obtained for imposed length steps.
 The model was reformulated by Caruel and Truskinovsky (2016) and its statistical mechanical properties were derived by drawing on a formal analogy with a paramagnetic Ising model.
 The power stroke being modeled as a two state jump process, each cross-bridge is analog to an “elastic” spin pertaining to a parallel bundle confined between rigid backbones (consider the limit \(\lambda_{b}\to\infty\) in Figure 4.3).
 In such system, the spins are uncoupled, which implies that the properties of the bundle of cross-bridge are obtained by simply rescaling the properties of a single unit.

 Figure 4.5: Thermal equilibrium response of the Huxley and Simmons (1971) model in a length clamp setup, where the elongation \(y-y_0\) is imposed. (a) free energy (b) normalized tension.
 The different curves correspond to different values of the non-dimensional parameter \(\beta = \kappa a^{2}/(k_{\text{B}}T)\) representing the ratio between the characteristic elastic energy and the characteristic thermal energy in the system.
-Above the “critical” temperature \(\beta=4\), the systems shows a region of negative stiffness.
+Above the “critical” temperature \(\beta=4\) (dashed and dot-dashed lines), the systems shows a region of negative stiffness.

 One of the most important characteristics of the thermal equilibrium of this model is illustrated in Figure 4.5.
-The response depends on the ratio between elastic and thermal energies \(\beta = \kappa a^{2}/(k_{\text{B}}T)\), where \(\kappa\) is the stiffness of the myosin head, \(a\) is the power-stroke characteristic length, \(k_{\text{B}}\) is the Boltzmann constant and \(T\) is the absolute temperature.
+The response depends on the non-dimensional ratio between elastic and thermal energies \(\beta = \kappa a^{2}/(k_{\text{B}}T)\), where \(\kappa\) is the stiffness of the myosin head, \(a\) is the power-stroke characteristic length, \(k_{\text{B}}\) is the Boltzmann constant and \(T\) is the absolute temperature.
 A salient feature of the system is the presence of a pseudo-critical temperature \(\beta=\beta_{c}=4\), beyond which the energy becomes a non-convex function of the applied elongation \(y\) and the tension-elongation curve shows a region of negative stiffness.

 4.3.5 Equilibrium statistical mechanics in soft and mixed devices

 The analysis of the Huxley and Simmons (1971) model in a length clamp setup (hard device) shows that the system does not experience any phase transition.
 However, the pseudo-crtical temperature \(\beta = 4\) signals the presence of a genuine second order phase transition if one considers the system in a force clamp setup (soft device).
 This can be anticipated by observing on Figure 4.5 that, for \(\beta>4\) there exist a load interval \([\sigma_{-},\sigma_{+}]\) within which the same load \(\sigma\) can correspond to three different elongations.
+In the soft device condition, the model proposed by Huxley and Simmons (1971), is in fact a direct analog to the Curie-Wiess model.

 Figure 4.6: Phase transition of the Huxley and Simmons (1971) model loaded in a soft device.
 The fraction of cross-bridge in the post-power-stroke conformation is denoted by \(p\). (a) pitchfork bifurcation showing the location of the equilibrium free energy minima (A and C) and local maximum (B).
 The inserts show the free energy for \(\beta=2\) (left) and \(\beta=5\) (right). (b) and (c) show \(\langle p \rangle\) and the normalized tension \(\sigma/\sigma_{0}\) in the post-bifurcation regime where for a given load (here \(\sigma=\sigma_0\)) two stable configurations (A and C) exist. [(d)-(f)] shows a simulation of the system for \(\sigma=\sigma_0\) before (d), at (e) and after (f) the bifurcation.
 Figure adapted from (Caruel and Truskinovsky 2018).